 For many lakefront homeowners, cattails can become an unsightly blot on your beautiful property, sometimes blocking boating or swimming space.
 At Waterfront Restoration, we understand how frustrating unkempt cattails can become.
-Luckily, we are happy to work with you to find the perfect removal method, reinvigorating your lakefront in just hours.
+Luckily, we are happy to work with you to find the perfect method on how to get rid of cattails, reinvigorating your lakefront in just hours.
 Wondering how to start the cattail removal process?
 First, you will need to determine which removal method is the best option for you.
 Read below to take the first steps!

 Hand plucking cattails is a great option for those looking for long-lasting results in a smaller area.
 Best in sandy, mucky sediment, this solution removes the cattail and its root system through the use of hand plucking.
 This method is more labor-intensive and tends to be at a higher cost than cutting cattails.